Today’s devotion comes from Ruth 4:1-12.

 The closest relative only wanted to redeem the land.
 But, Boaz pointed out that redemption required the redemption of a person, namely Ruth.
 Boaz was willing, even eager, to redeem Ruth.
 Verses 5-6.

 Christ’s death redeemed all of God’s elect, but only them alone, not everyone in the world.
+Notice how precious that it is that God’s elect are specifically redeemed by name out of all the peoples!

 “… “Do not fear, for I have redeemed you;